 If you’re stacking it with a racetam, split your dose.
 So a 1-gram dose would be 500 mg first thing in the morning, and the other half early afternoon.

-Centrophenoxine seems to help increase choline and acetylcholine synthesis in the brain.
+Centrophenoxine seems to help increase choline and acetylcholinesterase in the brain.
+Which is needed for the synthesis for acetylcholine.

 But keep this in mind; Centrophenoxine and DMAE are related to choline.
 They are not the same as choline.
-Some neurohackers insist it should not replace a regular choline source like Alpha GPC or CDP-Choline.
-Centrophenoxine can be stacked with a choline source.
+Centrophenoxine should not replace a regular choline source like Alpha GPC or CDP-Choline.
+But Centrophenoxine can be stacked with a choline source.

 And yet some neurohackers take Centrophenoxine as a choline source to include in their racetam stack.
 Or use it as a nootropic on its own.
 Experiment and see what works best for you.
 YMMV.